Install Agent Embedded in Salesforce

 2. Use the Quick Find box to search for Installed Packages, and then click Installed Packages.

-3. Find the NICE CXone Agent for Salesforce package with the publisher CXAE_Salesforce.
+3. Find the NICE Agent for Salesforce package with the publisher CXAE_Salesforce.
 Click Manage Licenses.
 If you are assigning users in the Salesforce sandbox, Manage Licenses will not exist and you can skip this step.

 4. Click Add Users.